 URBAN-STUDENTS is an email list for current Urban Studies students.
 This email list will provide you with reminders of upcoming deadlines, registration information, job and internship opportunities, special events, graduation information and more.

 Expanding your horizons beyond the classroom can help you make the most of your UW Tacoma experience.

 Join one of our student organizations or find opportunities to volunteer, show up at community events, network, and more.

-Under exceptional circumstances, a student may petition for a substitution to the Urban Studies core curriculum.
-The petition is reviewed by the administrator and faculty.
+Under exceptional circumstances, a student may petition for a substitution to the Urban Studies core or major curriculum.
+The petition is reviewed by the Curriculum Committee.
 You will be required to describe the circumstances of the course being petitioned.
 The decision generally has no applicability beyond the petitioner and is considered on a case-by-case basis.
 The decision does not automatically apply to other petitioners.

 Before submitting a course petition:

 Consult with your academic advisor.